 Just as a liquidated damages clause, a clause on contractual interest payable upon default is unenforceable if it amounts to a penalty.
-A clause will be considered a penalty clause (thus unenforceable) if it is not a genuine pre-estimate of the likely loss.
+A clause will be considered a penalty clause (thus unenforceable) if it is not a genuine pre-estimate of the likely loss (see also Question 22 on the latest development in the Hong Kong courts' interpretation of the rule against penalties).